-Using the canvas pliers, stretch the canvas starting on the left side and hold tension using firm finger pressure. (...I am holding the pliers away from my body and this provides less stretching and leveraging control.
-Because I'm not applying strong tension for the first side staple, I chose to use the pliers in this way.
+Using the canvas pliers, stretch the canvas starting on the left side and hold tension, applying firm finger pressure. (...I am keeping the pliers away from my body, and this provides less stretching and leveraging control.
+Because I'm not applying tension for the first side staple, I chose to use the pliers in this way.
 However, when you are stretching opposing sides it is recommended to hold the pliers so that they are facing toward your body as shown in images 25 through 28)

 Insert one staple in the center of the side stretcher bar.

-Repeat stretching and stapling process as shown in steps 25 through 28.
-Be sure to firmly hold canvas with your thumb before removing the canvas pliers prior to inserting the right side staple.
+Repeat the stretching and stapling process as shown in steps 25 through 28.
+Be sure to firmly hold canvas with your thumb before removing the canvas pliers.

 Be sure that when stapling opposing sides you stretch the canvas so that it does not droop or sag.
 Our assembly should now have one staple placed directly in the center of each stretcher bar as shown.